42Crunch/resources/Minikube.md

 You must have Minikube running to deploy the artifacts.
 You can get started with Minikube in two easy steps:

 1. Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
-If you have not installed **kubectl** yet, the minikube instructions take through doing that as well.
+If you have not installed **kubectl** yet, the Minikube instructions take you through installing that as well.
-2. Run the command `minikube start` to start your minikube VM.
-The default Kubernetes node setup (2 vCPUS, 2 Gb RAM) is enough to run through those instructions.
+2. Run the command `minikube start -p 42crunch-cluster` to create a separate minikube cluster VM for this guide.
+The default Kubernetes node setup (2 vCPUS, 2 Gb RAM) is more than enough to run our firewall.

-You should get something similar to:
+You should see a startup trace similar to:

 >  ```txt
->  😄  minikube v1.6.2 on Darwin 10.14.6
+>  😄  [42crunch-cluster] minikube v1.6.2 on Darwin 10.14.6
 >  ✨  Automatically selected the 'hyperkit' driver (alternates: [virtualbox])
 >  🔥  Creating hyperkit VM (CPUs=2, Memory=2000MB, Disk=20000MB) ...
 >  🐳  Preparing Kubernetes v1.17.0 on Docker '19.03.5' ...
 >  🚜  Pulling images ...
 >  🚀  Launching Kubernetes ...
 >  ⌛  Waiting for cluster to come online ...
->  🏄  Done! kubectl is now configured to use "minikube"
+>  🏄  Done! kubectl is now configured to use "42crunch-cluster"
 >  ```

+We recommend you make this profile the default one using : `minikube profile 42crunch-cluster`.
+This ensures you do not have to pass the profile name in further minikube commands.

 You should now have a Kubernetes environment ready for testing.
-You can verify this by running `minikube status`.
-You should obtain something similar to this:
+You can verify this by running `minikube status `.
+You should obtain a response similar to this:

 >```text
 > host: Running